 Pigs aren’t all just looks, with their cute little noses and curly tails—they’re basically barnyard geniuses too.
 In fact, some pigs are probably smarter than your human toddler and definitely smarter than your dog.
 Pigs, toddlers, and dogs probably all have comparable table manners though.

-Some research has shown that pigs have such high cognitive function they can recognized their names and mother’s voices immediately after birth, remember where they’ve hidden food, and play joystick-controlled video games.Continue to 5 of 9 below.
+Some research has shown that pigs have such high cognitive function they can recognize their names and mother’s voices immediately after birth, remember where they’ve hidden food, and play joystick-controlled video games.Continue to 4 of 8 below.

 We admit it—chickens are not the cutest animals at first glance.
 But if you spend enough time with them, you'll see that they're so weird looking it's pretty endearing.
 Plus, they love to cuddle and sunbathe with their chicken pals.
 Adorable, right?